winforddavid/winforddavid/README.md

-# <a href="https://www.linkedin.com/in/winforddavid/">Winford David</a>'s AI & GRC Cybersecurity Project Portfolio 🔐
+# <a href="https://www.linkedin.com/in/winforddavid/">Winford David</a>'s AI & Cybersecurity Projects Portfolio 🔐

 Welcome to my GitHub page.
 I'm passionate about learning new technologies including:
 AI and creating Automated Prompts and Chatbots, GRC Consultancy, Cybersecurity, Vulnerability Management to Threat Detection, and Data Analysis using Databricks.
-I love tackling complex challenges through hands-on projects which allow me to dive deep into the ever-evolving landscape of cybersecurity.
+I love tackling new complex challenges through hands-on projects which allow me to dive deep into the ever-evolving landscape of cybersecurity.
 Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!